Lambosaurus/hives-and-torches/systems/statuses.md

 ## Bleeding
 [This section is a stub.
 Submit a Pull Request to edit it](https://github.com/Lambosaurus/hives-and-torches/edit/main/systems/statuses.md)

-## Blighted
+## Weakened
-A blighted character is is being weaked by an infection, toxins, or parasites.

-When a character is blighted:
+This character is physically weakened.
+Simple tests of strength and control seem difficult.

  - All [tests](rolls.md#tests) and [attacks](rolls.md#attacks) based on [strength](stats.md#strength) or [finesse](stats.md#finesse) are done with [disadvantage](rolls.md#disadvantage).
- - [fatige](stats.md#fatigue) resoration is reduced by half.

 ## Dazed
-By fever or headwound, this character has trouble focusing and reacting.
+By fever or headwound, this character has trouble focusing on mental tasks.

 When a character is dazed:
  - All [tests](rolls.md#tests) and [spells](spells.md) based on [intellect](stats.md#intellect) or [will](stats.md#will) are done with [disadvantage](rolls.md#disadvantage).

+## Stunned
+A stunned character's mind and senses are pushed to the limit - and cannot react normally.

  - They may **not** take [reactions](actions.md#reactions).

+## Blighted
+A blighted character is is being weaked by an infection, toxins, or parasites.

+ - [fatige](stats.md#fatigue) resoration is reduced by half.
+ - TODO.
+Something needs to be added to this.

 ## Crippled
 This foe has been hamstrung, or is pinned by arrows or magic.
 Movement is extremely difficult.